 The Library of Congress offers classroom materials and professional development to help teachers effectively use primary sources from the Library's vast digital collections in their teaching.

 - Online Archive of California (OAC)

-OAC provides free public access to detailed descriptions of primary resource collections maintained by more than 200 contributing institutions including libraries, special collections, archives, historical societies, and museums throughout California and collections maintained by the 10 University of California (UC) campuses.
-The key is the OAC's more than 20,000 online collection guides.
-You can use these to browse, locate resources, or view selected items digitally — the OAC contains more than 220,000 digital images and documents — or learn how you can gain access to the physical objects.
+OAC provides free public access to detailed descriptions of primary resource collections maintained by more than 200 contributing institutions including libraries, special collections, archives, historical societies, museums throughout California, and collections hosted by the ten UC campuses.
+The key is the OAC's more than 20,000 online collection guides, which can be used to browse, locate resources, view selected items digitally, or learn how to gain access to the physical objects.

 - Our Documents: 100 Milestone Documents

 Provides primary source documents to help teach about the rights and responsibilities of citizens in a democracy.